-To ascertain the Governor's view on establishment of a State human relations commission, the SAC asked Mr. Beavers whether the Governor was reluctant to create a human relations commission.
-He answered that he did
+To ascertain the Governor's view on establishment of a State human relations commission, the SAC asked Mr. Beavers whether the Governor was reluctant to create such a commission.
+He answered that he did not foresee any reluctance on the Governor's part to do so.
+12 Responding to a follow-up question, he said that historically in Georgia the Governor created